Vaahtopahvi/cafeapp/README.md

 This project is a **Next.js** application that I built by following a tutorial from [YouTube](https://www.youtube.com/watch?v=TIbyO-bwdUs).
 The tutorial served as an inspiration and a learning guide, but the code and implementation were written by myself.

-You can see the live demo from [HERE](https://cafe-app-nextjs.vercel.app/).
+You can see the live demo [HERE](https://cafe-app-nextjs.vercel.app/)

 ## Acknowledgments